ilabafrica-IoTlab/SMART-SWITCH/README.md

 <image src="https://github.com/ilabafrica-IoTlab/SMART-SWITCH/blob/main/Firebase/NodeMCU%20Connection_bb.jpg">

 ### Connection
++ Connect pin D0 of the NodeMCU to positive of the LED1

-+ Connect pin D1 of the NodeMCU to positive of the LED
++ Connect pin D1 of the NodeMCU to positive of the LED2

++ Connect pin D2 of the NodeMCU to positive of the LED3

++ Connect pin D3 of the NodeMCU to positive of the LED4

-+ Connect GND of the NodeMCU to negative of the LED
++ Connect GND of the NodeMCU to negative of the LED1,LED2,LED3 & LED4